alyson-mei/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## saturday, 02 august 2025 | 22:44
+## saturday, 02 august 2025 | 22:45
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (2025-08-02, 22:30)
+Weather in Moscow (2025-08-02, 22:45)

-🌡️ Temp: 21.1°C (feels like 21.1°C) <br>
+🌡️ Temp: 20.9°C (feels like 20.9°C) <br>
-☀️ Condition: Clear and cloudless <br>
+☀️ Condition: Clear and sunny skies <br>
-💨 Wind: A light WNW breeze at 2.1 m/s, with occasional gusts up to 3.7 m/s <br>
+💨 Wind: A very light NW breeze at 1.5 m/s, with gentle gusts up to 3.7 m/s <br>
-💧 Humidity: 66% <br>
+💧 Humidity: 67% <br>
-📉 Pressure: 1015.8 mb (sea level), 1002.2 mb (surface) <br>
+📉 Pressure: 1016 mb (sea level) <br>
-☁️ Cloud cover: None <br>
+☁️ Cloud cover: Minimal, only 4% <br>
 👁 Visibility: Excellent at 16 km <br>

-✨ Clear and Calm Evening <br>
+✨ Clear and Calm Night <br>
-A perfectly clear and calm late evening in Moscow, with comfortable temperatures.
-The night sky promises to be beautiful and unobstructed.
+A beautifully clear and quiet night unfolds, with mild air and barely a cloud in sight.
+Perfect for a peaceful evening under the stars.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence